manju838/fullstack-learning/readme.md

 ## 4. Devops with Gitlab:

 This is an introductory course using Gitlab to build and deploy applications to AWS following <www.youtube.com/watch?v=PGyhBwLyK2U&t=11581s>.
 The learnings also include basics of Devops and CI/CD (Continuous Integration/ Continuous Deployment) principles that are used even in other tools.

+## 5. NGINX for Beginners:

+This is an introductory course on NGINX based on <www.youtube.com/watch?v=9t9Mp0BGnyI>.